banukabakulak/IE211_IntroductionToAlgorithms/README.md

 <!--*Java programming language* and [Eclipse](https://www.eclipse.org/downloads/) IDE or [IntelliJ](https://www.jetbrains.com/idea/) IDEA will be used for the implementation of algorithms. -->

-*Python programming language* and [PyCharm Community](https://www.jetbrains.com/pycharm/download/#section=windows) IDE will be used for the implementation of the algorithms.
+*Python programming language* and [PyCharm Community](https://www.jetbrains.com/pycharm/download/#section=windows) IDE will be used for the implementation of algorithms.